 Despite some challenges in indoor cannabis production, robots can bring efficiencies to the indoor agricultural operation, Silverberg said.
 “Our robots are operating in greenhouses, an environment that’s challenging because of the humidity and high temperatures.
 Electronics generally don’t like water and extreme heat.”

 “We’ve spent half a decade perfecting our robots,” he added.
 “It’s extremely difficult to operate across different regions because each situation presents a multitude of challenges.
-Instead of a grower spending four to five hours a day looking for problems in a greenhouse, the robots allow him to use that time-solving problems and increasing his yield.
-Robots provide a highly accurate means of collecting, analyzing and retaining the data.”
+Instead of a grower spending four to five hours a day looking for problems in a greenhouse, the robots allow him to use those time-solving problems and increase his yield.
+Robots provide a highly accurate means of collecting, analyzing, and retaining the data.”